rigorsaif/nc-news-backEnd/READMEE.md

 - Mitch
 - the coffee machine in the kitchen
-- maybe Paul not sure yet
+- maybe Paul but not sure yet